galaxyproject/training-material/topics/transcriptomics/tutorials/scrna-raceid/tutorial.md

 >    - In *"StemID2 Lineage Graph"*:
 >        - *"Use Defaults?"*: `Yes`
 >
+> > ### {% icon comment %} Comment
+> >
+> > This tool has three main functions:
+> > 1.
+Estimate the entropy (variability) of a cell
+> > 1.
+Estimate links/trajectories between clusters of cells
+> > 1.
+Generate a [minimum spanning tree](https://en.wikipedia.org/wiki/Minimum_spanning_tree) for the connected graph of links.
+> >
+> > We use the defaults in this section, but leave the fine-tuning of these parameters as an exercise for the more the statistically enthusiastic users.
+> >
+> {: .comment}
+>
 {: .hands_on}

 ![Lineage Computation Plots]({{site.baseurl}}{% link topics/transcriptomics/images/raceid_stemid_lineage.png %} "StemID Lineage Tree and Branches of significance.")

 The first (top-left) plot shows a minimum spanning tree that summarises the most likely connections between clusters.
 The second plot (top-right) elucidates this lineage hierarchy by projecting the cells along the links given by StemID, ordering the cells along each link in such a way to suggest a time series, or *pseudotime* analysis of each link.
 This is important, because by ordering the cells by lineage pseudotime we can trace the up or down regulation of a gene as discrete time points.
 The interval between each timepoint is of course hard to accurately determine, but the order of events is still important.

 The third (bottom-left) displays the degree of significance between clusters, where the colour indicates the level of significance between clusters, and the width indicates the link score computed by **StemID**.
+Here, blue clusters indicate a higher level of cluster entropy (assosciated with progenitor cell types), and red with low entropy (for mature types).
+The link colouring is red for more significant links between clusters, than green, and the width is indicative of the number of cells in the cluster sharing that link to another cluster.

 The thick red link between clusters 2-4, 3-5, and 3-1-6 have therefore a high level of significance attached to each of these.

 This is clarified slightly better with the heatmap (bottom-right) that shows the link scores between each cluster-cluster pair.
 To see how the link score is actually calculated, the image below provides some context: